|

 reserve and the Strunjan fisheries reserve (Article

-In fisheries reserves, commercial fishing activities are generally prohibited.
+fisheries reserves, commercial fishing activities is prohibited.
+However, in the

-However, in the event of the appearance of winter schools of fish, the Minister
+event of the appearance of winter schools of fish, the Minister responsible for

-responsible for marine fisheries may permit commercial fishing therein.
-The
+marine fisheries may permit commercial fishing therein.
+The period, methods of

-period, methods of fishing and other conditions for carrying out such commercial
+fishing and other conditions for carrying out such commercial fishing operations

-fishing operations must be specified in the special commercial fishing permit
+must be specified in the special commercial fishing permit issued by the

 No non-commercial fishing activities other than sport and recreational fishing